opiliones/Snail/README.md

 * lenc
   This command returns the length of string.
 * sep
-  This commnad same as split in other languege.
+  This commnad is same as split in other languege.
 * usep
   ```
   @ usep [1 2 3] $ echo